 ‘Turning back to the future’

-Over the coming months, God willing, we will hear the name of the village of Emmaus many times, as we reflect on what it means to find Jesus walking with us through life.
+Anyone attending the Emmaus course will hear the name of the village of Emmaus many times, as we reflect on what it means to find Jesus walking with us through life.
 Yet ironically, despite the title of the ‘Road to Emmaus’ account, the direct consequence of encountering Jesus on their journey was to completely change the plans of the two disciples involved.
 Instead of staying in Emmaus for whatever length of time and for whatever purpose they had intended, they stayed just long enough for an evening meal during which the identity of their companion finally dawned on them.

 In that moment, their reason for being in Emmaus vanished like a mist.
 It appears that they did not even stay the night.
 Instead, ignoring the dangers of night-time travel ‘…they got up and returned at once to Jerusalem…’ (Luke24:33).
 Experiencing the risen Jesus walking alongside them had triggered a complete turnaround in their lives.
 No longer were they downcast and without hope following Jesus’ death; instead they were wonderfully uplifted and full of joy with a shared experience of his risen life, and they simply had to tell their friends.
 So they immediately got up and returned the seven miles to Jerusalem.
 Their turnaround was a living example of repentance in response to Jesus’ presence with them on their journey.

-We may have many plans for the year ahead, and hopefully these are plans that we have allowed God to shape and direct.
-As we embark on using the Emmaus course as a central focus for our life as a church, our prayer is that we will all know Jesus’ presence alongside us on our journey through the year ahead.
+We may have many plans for our lives, and hopefully these are plans that we have allowed God to shape and direct.
+As we start each new Emmaus course, our prayer is that we will all know Jesus’ presence alongside us on our journey together.
 However, as we do so, we should not be surprised if, like the two disciples on the Road to Emmaus, we find that from time to time God brings about a turnaround in our journey so that we too can tell our stories of what happens when Jesus walks with us.

-With our love and prayers that you will know the presence of the risen Jesus drawing alongside you as you journey through life in the year ahead.
+With our love and prayers that you will know the presence of the risen Jesus drawing alongside you as you journey through life.